Fortune teller machine

 A fortune teller machine (also known as a genie machine or mechanical genie) is a type of amusement automaton, which upon receiving credit gives out a card with a prediction of the reader's future.
-This is typically given by an automaton.
+A machine typically features an automaton themed after Roma or Arabic culture as the supposed source of the fortunes.
 They could be found in penny arcades, and can be seen in modern video arcades and amusement parks.